vstimo/Smart_Librarian/README.md

 **Frontend:**
 [https://smartlib-frontend.wittywater-a44e9806.germanywestcentral.azurecontainerapps.io](https://smartlib-frontend.wittywater-a44e9806.germanywestcentral.azurecontainerapps.io)

 I used free credit based on my student account, which will last for 30 days.
-So in case is not available when you click on it run it locally:)
+So in case is not available when you click on it, run it locally:)